-The ABC Award is aimed at recognising a researcher, physician, nurse or patient advocate who has made an outstanding and impacting contribution in the field of advanced breast cancer throughout his/her career.
+The ABC Award is aimed at recognising a researcher, physician, nurse, patient advocate, or organisation that has made an outstanding and impacting contribution in the field of advanced breast cancer throughout his/her career.

-The ABC4 Award - in recognition for her work and dedication to advocacy specifically to advanced breast cancer patients - was assigned to Musa Mayer.
+The 2017 ABC Award - in recognition for her work and dedication to advocacy specifically to advanced breast cancer patients - was assigned to Musa Mayer.

-The ABC3 Award - in recognition for his work on metastatic breast cancer, especially improving the management of metastatic cancer to bone, resulting in preservation and improvement in quality of life of patients worldwide - was assigned to Robert E. Coleman.
+The 2015 ABC Award - in recognition for his work on metastatic breast cancer, especially improving the management of metastatic cancer to bone, resulting in preservation and improvement in quality of life of patients worldwide - was assigned to Robert E. Coleman.

-The ABC2 Award - in recognition of his work on discovering fundamental, clinically-relevant biological and molecular mechanisms for metastases including site specificity, latency, self-seeding and the role of the microenvironment in colonization and drug resistance - was assigned to Joan Massagué.
+The 2013 ABC Award - in recognition of his work on discovering fundamental, clinically-relevant biological and molecular mechanisms for metastases including site specificity, latency, self-seeding and the role of the microenvironment in colonization and drug resistance - was assigned to Joan Massagué.

 Call for nominations

-For the fourth ABC Award, nominations submitted by 6 May 2019 to email@example.com will be assessed.
+For the sixth ABC Award, nominations submitted by 12 June 2023 to email@example.com will be assessed.

-- The final selection will be made by the ABC5 Scientific Committee
+- The final selection will be made by the ABC7 Chairs and Scientific Committee.

 Nominations should be submitted through a letter which should:

-- Include a concise description of the candidate’s accomplishments and a description of how this contribution has changed practice in the field of advanced breast cancer.
-The letter may refer to publications
+- Include a concise description of the candidate’s/organisation’s accomplishments and a description of how this contribution has changed practice in the field of advanced breast cancer.
+The letter may refer to publications.

-The recipient will receive an award certificate and will be invited to make a presentation during ABC5.
+The recipient will receive an award certificate and will be invited to make a presentation during ABC7.

 The outcome of the nominations will be communicated by 17 July 2023.